Sprachmensch/wordle_clone/readme.md

+# ❗ work in progress ❗
 ## Wordle Clone
 ![screenshot](screenshots/game.gif)
 PyGame Wordle clone, guess a random five letter word in six guesses.
-The Sourcode should be easy enough to understand to implement your own ideas or change what ever is bothering you!
+The sourcecode should be easy enough to understand to implement your own ideas or change what ever is bothering you!

 **Features**